martimarino/Second-Chance/README.md

 There is not a cart but the user can buy one item at a time clicking on the "shop" button.
 The part regarding users correlation is managed with Neo4j.
+A review is done referred to the user with a rating (1-5 stars) and a comment regarding the product.

 ## Link